hipay/hipay-docs/hipay-enterprise-sdk-magento_2/10-About-notifications.md

 #### AUTHORIZED AND PENDING (112) and PENDING PAYMENT (200)

 - The transaction order **"Authorization"** status is created.
-- The transaction order is *pending*.
+- The transaction order is *Pending*.
 - The order status changes to `Pending Review`.
 - The invoice is not created.